ICCR to organise painting competition to express solidarity with people in fight against COVID-19

-A global painting competition to express solidarity with people in their fight against the coronavirus pandemic will be organised by the Indian Council for Cultural Relations.
+A global painting competition to express solidarity with people in their fight against the coronavirus pandemic will be organized by the Indian Council for Cultural Relations (ICCR).
 The ICCR has called on people to express their emotions through their paintings as part of the competition -- 'United Against CORONA-Express Through Art', according to a statement.

+The expressions may be sent to ICCR by May 1 in a number of categories: Contemporary art, folk and tribal art, cartoons, and illustration, and digital and new-age art.
+The Indian Council for Cultural Relations (ICCR) focuses on building cultural links with countries around the world and connecting people to people through cultural and educational exchanges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)